-The transformative power of technology is an undeniable fact of life, and nowhere is this more evident than in the area of entertainment.
-Back in the 60s when television was becoming the focus of family entertainment, watching TV meant an evening gathered around a large black box, awestruck by the technology that made it possible to see things unfold from the comfort of our living rooms.
+The transformative power of technology is an undeniable fact of life, and nowhere is this more evident than in the entertainment industry.
+Back in the 60s when television was becoming an everyday thing in families, the idea of amusement was watching TV.
+This meant an evening gathered around a large black box, awestruck by the technology that made it possible to see things unfold from the comfort of their living rooms.

-Pioneering direct-to-consumer content on viewers’ terms The biggest transformation to TV can be summed up in one word: Streaming.
+Pioneering direct-to-consumer content on viewers’ terms is the biggest transformation to TV and it can be summed up in one word: Streaming.
 Made possible by the Internet, streaming refers to sending content in compressed form over the Internet so viewers can watch in real time.
-And not just on a big black box, but via an ever‑increasing number and type of devices.
+And not just on a big black box, but through an ever‑increasing number of different devices.

 "Moove It helped us increase our team's velocity and capacity.
 Moove It engineers were able to catch up with our project's complex architecture and successfully integrate with our full-time staff."

 BAMTech is a technology subsidiary of The Walt Disney Company.
-It was established in 2015 as a spin-off of MLB Advanced Media—the digital media arm of Major League Baseball, focused on providing streaming video technology, particularly for over-the-top content (OTT) services.
-The company's major clients include ESPN (for its WatchESPN service), the NHL, HBO (for its HBO Now service), the PGA Tour, Riot Games (for League of Legends e-sports), PlayStation Vue, WWE Network and TheBlaze.
+It was established in 2015 as a spin-off of MLB Advanced Media—the digital media arm of Major League Baseball, which focused on providing streaming video technology, particularly for over-the-top content (OTT) services.
+The company's major clients include ESPN (for its WatchESPN service), the NHL, HBO (for its HBO Now service), the PGA Tour, Riot Games (for League of Legends esports), PlayStation Vue, WWE Network, and TheBlaze.

 Following the acquisition of BAMTech by Disney, the company began to develop two subscription streaming services aligned with Disney properties: the sports-oriented service ESPN+, and the upcoming entertainment service Disney+.
 In October 2018, it was reported that the company had been internally renamed Disney Streaming Services.